|

 foods.

-We all know that the cupcakes, cookies and candies are
+We all know that cupcakes, cookies and candies are

 high in sugars and are not a good choice.
 We also know that

-meals rich in vitamins and other nutrients are healthy as
+meals rich in vitamins and other nutrients are healthier for us and a

 Adding veggies, fruits and protein to every meal is yet